-Why Exercise Your Hip Flexors?
+Why Do Exercises for Tight Hip Flexors?

 When you think of exercising, you may think of major muscles, arms, legs, core.
 And as you are reading this you may be wondering what Hip Flexors are, why they should you care if they get tight?
 And why would you want to do exercises for Tight Hip Flexors?

 First, let’s explain what flexors they are.
 Flexors are any muscle whose contraction bends a limb or other part of the body.
 These muscles can be in the arm, hand, leg or foot.